Inotila/by_ino_ati/README.md

 ### Entity relationship diagram

+I created this entity relationship diagram to guide me in creating my data structure in the models.

 ![an image of the mockups done during the design process](static/images/entityrelationshipdiagram.jpg)

 ### Wireframes
+I created these wireframes during the design process using Figma.
+Below are the images of each page found on the app.

 Home view wireframe
 ![an image of the mock-ups done during the design process](static/images/wireframe1.jpg)